catseye/Vinegar/README.md

     other = int[3];
     ==> OK([3])

+(Why, you may ask, is there all this square brackets and stuff around simple literal values?
+Ah!
+That's so that literals can fail!
+If it's not possible to parse the contents of the `[...]` part into a valid constant value, it has failed!)

 There is a built-in operation to swap the top two values on the stack.

     main = int[100] int[200] swap;